tabcat/rough-opal/APPLICATION.md

 Opal is much more modular when compared, especially with replication.

 Opal also includes incremental traversal of the Merkle-DAG in either direction.
-This type of traversal is not part of OrbitDB, and is probably the most significant change from that previous grant work.
+This type of traversal is not part of OrbitDB and is the most significant change from that previous grant work.
 Incremental traversal allows for database entries to be kept out of memory and streamed when needed by traversing a graph of CIDs.

 The most challenging part of this grant will be building persistent replication.
 It involves uploading the replica to pinning services as it's updated.
-It's new, will involve CAR files and updating IPNS records.
+It's new and will use CAR files and involve updating IPNS records.

 <!-- - What are the risks if you don't get it right? -->